Shopping Cart

 2. Without bending your elbows, squeeze your shoulder blades together.

-3. Push through your hands to separate your shoulder blades.
+3. Push your hands through to separate your shoulder blades.

 4. Focus on slow, controlled movements.